 The Road

-That much was obvious from the stones — worn smooth in the center, cracked at the edges where the Shake had worked at the seams over generations.
-Someone had repaired a section near the well gate with different stone, a lighter color, and the mismatch showed like a healed scar.
-She noticed these things now.
-She hadn’t used to.
+That much was obvious from the stones, hollowed in the center, cracked at the edges where the Shake had worked at the seams over generations.
+Someone had repaired a section near the well gate with a different stone, lighter in color, and the mismatch stood out in the morning light, pale against dark, new against old.
+She was noticing things now that she hadn't before.

-Kai watched the road and stopped watching Donath.
+Kai watched the road ahead and stopped watching Donath behind her.

-She had told herself she wouldn’t look back.
-She didn’t.
-But she felt it — the town at her back.
+She had told herself she wouldn't look back, and she didn't, but she felt the town at her back with every step.
 Everything she knew about herself had happened inside those walls.
 The girl who had slept two years of Shakes on the south side of the Third Communal and learned which part of the floor had a tilt.
-The woman who had become her sister’s mother before she had any say in the matter.
+The woman who had become her sister's mother before she had any say in the matter.

-The greater light was behind them and climbing.
-It turned their shadows long and thin ahead — four of them, different lengths, different weights.
+The greater light was behind them and climbing, turning their shadows long and thin on the road ahead, four of them stretched out at different lengths and different weights.

-Mary kept pace just behind, her breathing steady, her braid pinned back.
-She was watching everything.
-Some people looked.
-Mary saw.
+Mary kept pace just behind, her breathing steady, her braid pinned back against the wind.
+She was watching everything they passed with the quiet attention that separated her from most people Kai knew.
+Some people looked at the world around them.
+Mary saw it.

 Thuse moved differently from the rest of them.
-He covered ground like the road owed him nothing and he expected nothing from it.
+He covered ground without effort or expectation, each step placed and released, owing nothing to the road and asking nothing of it.

-The Southlands were open.
-Farmland mostly, rich and dark-soiled, or what was trying to be.
-She counted three fields in the first hour that had been abandoned — soil cracked in hexagonal patterns where the moisture had left and not come back after a hard Shake.
-A world that should have been easy to feed people on, and increasingly wasn’t.
+The Southlands were open country, farmland mostly, the soil rich and dark where it hadn't been broken, or at least trying to be.
+She counted three fields in the first hour that had been abandoned, soil cracked in hexagonal patterns where the moisture had left and not come back after a hard Shake.
+A world that should have been easy to feed people on, and increasingly wasn't.
 She had known this without ever naming it.
-She hadn’t seen it laid out all at once before.
+She hadn't seen it laid out all at once before.

 "You knew he was going to ask," Kai said.